kinokasai/prc/doc/sdf/sdf.md

 The `...` notation indicates that the stream has more values - it is infinite - not represented here.

-Following is a representation of the `calc` node.
+Following is a chonogram representation of the `calc` node.

 \begin{table}[h]
 \centering